hwdsl2/docker-whisper-live/README.md

 If your WhisperLive server is reachable from the public internet — even briefly — apply at minimum these protections.
 WhisperLive is CPU/GPU-intensive, so an unprotected endpoint can be abused to burn your compute resources.

 **1. Use an API key.** Fresh installs with a mounted `/var/lib/whisper-live` volume auto-generate an API key.
 Display it with `docker exec whisper-live whisper_live_manage --showkey`, or use `docker exec whisper-live whisper_live_manage --getkey` in scripts.
 Existing installs without a key remain open for backward compatibility; set `WHISPERLIVE_API_KEY` in your `env` file to enable authentication manually.
 REST clients must send `Authorization: Bearer <key>`; WebSocket clients can send the same header or add `?token=<key>` to the URL.
-Native WebSocket API-key authentication is temporarily affected by the upstream issue described in the [Quick start](#quick-start); REST authentication remains available.

 **2. Bind to localhost when fronted by a reverse proxy.** Replace `-p 9090:9090 -p 8000:8000` with `-p 127.0.0.1:9090:9090 -p 127.0.0.1:8000:8000` (or change both port mappings to their `127.0.0.1:` equivalents in `docker-compose.yml`) so the unencrypted ports are not reachable directly from outside the host.